German yields drop as economic, health concerns curb EU summit euphoria | Business

 "I doubt that we will manage to price a significant improvement in sentiment given the potential for rising cases in the United States after lockdown measures were dropped too early in some states," said ING rates strategist Antoine Bouvet.
 "Markets will remain on high alert, and investors will just look to park their money in safe bonds with carrying."

-Carry is a phrase used in markets to describe a trade where investors borrow short-term money to invest in higher-yielding assets, pocketing the difference.
-Germany's 10-year bond yields dropped 1.5 basis points to -0.474%, a move mirrored by other high-grade government bonds such as those of Netherlands and France.
+Carry is a phrase used in markets to describe a trade where investors borrow at low rates to invest in higher-yielding assets, pocketing the difference.
+Germany's 10-year bond yields dropped two basis points to -0.48%, a move mirrored by other high-grade government bonds such as Dutch and French debt.

-Italy's 10-year government bond yields were unchanged around 1.14%, higher than Tuesday's 4-1/2 month low of 1.117%.
-That low was hit after European Union leaders clinched a historic deal on a massive stimulus plan for their coronavirus-throttled economies in the early hours of Tuesday, after a fractious summit lasting almost five days.
+Italy's 10-year government bond yields were also lower, around 1.14%, higher than Tuesday's four-and-a-month low of 1.117%.
+That low was hit after EU leaders clinched a deal on a massive stimulus plan for their coronavirus-throttled economies in the early hours of Tuesday, after a fractious summit lasting almost five days.

-Demand for eurozone government bonds was also being driven by worries around the Brexit transition period ending without any deal between Britain and the EU, analysts said.
+Demand for eurozone government bonds was also being driven by worries over the Brexit transition period ending without any deal between Britain and the EU, analysts said.
+As a result, a German auction of long-dated debt received good take-up, with over 3 billion euros of demand allowing the country's debt agency to sell 1.26 billion euros of 30-year Bunds.

 - READ MORE ON: